transentis/bptk_py/README.md

 * ``visualize_from_period``: First t to visualize from (in case we want to cut off the first x periods)
 * ```visualize_to_period```: Last t to visualize (to cut off later periods)
 * ``x_label and y_label``: set the label names for the axis.
-* ``scenario_managers``: You may use a list to filter the scenarios by the scenario managers.
-If not specified, ``bptk_py`` will look for the specified scenarios(s) within all scenario managers.
-You might receive duplicates.
-We handle this by adding a suffix for all duplicates based on their scenario manager's name.
 * ``series_names``: The equation names are not the kind of names we want to show the customer.
 You may use the ``series_names`` parameter to rename them.
 Supply the equations to rename and their destination names.
 Use Python's dict notation: ``{ equation_name : rename_to }``.
 The dictionary serves as a set of replacement rules.
 To correctly rename the series, you have to understand how the framework sets the names of series to avoid ambiguity in series names.
 If you use more than one scenario manager for plotting, bptk_py applies the following series naming schema: ``"scenarioManager"_"scenario"_"equation"``.
 If you want to replace this, use ``series_names={"scenarioManager_scenario_equation": "new name"}``.
 You may as well define a rule that replaces the name of each scenario Manager with a whitespace.
 The number of rules is not limited.